gatsbyjs/gatsby/docs/docs/refreshing-content.md

 title: Refreshing Content
 ---

-During local development it can be useful to refresh sourced content without restarting the development server.
-To faciliate this Gatsby exposes an environmental variable `ENABLE_GATSBY_REFRESH_ENDPOINT`.
+During local development, it can be useful to refresh sourced content without restarting the development server.
+To facilitate this, Gatsby exposes an environment variable called `ENABLE_GATSBY_REFRESH_ENDPOINT`.

 If set to true, this will expose a /\_\_refresh webhook that is able to receive POST requests to refresh the sourced content.
 This exposed webhook can be triggered whenever remote data changes.